TimeSpan.ToString Method (String, IFormatProvider)

 A DateTimeFormatInfo object that defines the formatting of the returned string.

-If formatProvider is a null reference (Nothing in Visual Basic), the DateTimeFormatInfo object that is associated with the current culture is used.
+If formatProvider is null, the DateTimeFormatInfo object that is associated with the current culture is used.
 If format is a custom format string, the formatProvider parameter is ignored.